react-hookz/web/CONTRIBUTING.md

    - In case hook has some custom types as arguments or return values - it should also be exported.
    - All types and interfaces should be `I` prefixed.
    - Hook should be developed with SSR in mind.
-   - In case hook is stateful and exposes `setState` method it should use `useSafeState` instead of `useState`, since `useSafeState`.
+   - In case hook is stateful and exposes `setState` method, or is has async callbacks (that can resolve aster component unmount), it should use `useSafeState` instead of `useState`.
 2. Reexport hook implementation and all custom types in `src/index.ts`.
 3. Write complete tests for your hook, tests should consist of both DOM and SSR parts.
    - Hook's test should be placed in `tests` folder and named after the hook.
      4ex: `test/dom/useFirstMountState.test.ts` and `test/ssr/useFirstMountState.test.ts`.
    - Ideally your hook should have 100% test coverage.
 For cases where that is impossible, you should comment above the code exactly why it is impossible to have 100% coverage.
    - Each hook should have at least 'should be defined' and 'should render' tests in `SSR` environment.
    - All utility functions should also be tested.